MediaEnhanced/DNS-NSNet2/README.md

 ## What Are the Project Goals?
 (Features)
 1. Noise Reduction of Speech Audio
 2. Usable, Fast, and Simple Versions of NSNet2
-3. Input wave (.wav) audio file -> Output equivalent wave audio file where the raw audio data has been noise suppressed
+3. Input wave (.wav) audio file -> Output equivalent audio file where the raw audio data has been noise suppressed
 4. Real-Time (Live) and Offline (Non-Live) Versions
 5. Low RAM Usage for the same processing speed as the original NSNet2 (for Offline Version)
 6. Utilize Single Instruction Multiple Data Instructions (AVX2 and FMA) of modern x64 CPUs